PSzczepanski996/PSzczepanski996/README.md

 - [xapian_haystack](https://github.com/PSzczepanski996/xapian-haystack)

-Xapian-haystack port to new versions of Django made years ago (now it's unneccesary because there is new main repository maintainer).
+Xapian-haystack port to new versions of Django made years ago (now it's unneccesary because there is new repository maintainer).